 This theory is being put into action in hundreds of surgical skills centres and training hospitals around the world.

-Teaching surgical skills has become increasingly popular (Moulton, Dubrowski, et.al, 2006) and, while bench models will never replace training in the OR, they serve as an important adjunct that allows trainees to acquire basics skills, improve their performance and overcome learning curves without an adverse affect to patients (Satava RM, 2005).
+Teaching surgical skills has become increasingly popular (Moulton, Dubrowski, et.al, 2006) and while bench models will never replace training in the operating theater, they serve as an important adjunct that allows trainees to acquire basics skills, improve their performance and overcome learning curves without an adverse affect to patients (Satava RM, 2005).

 Growing research and validation is showing that the acquisition of basic technical skills requires sustained deliberate practice and that in order for skills to be maintained, they must be reinforced by regular repetition and distributed learning (Ericsson KA, 2004, Kneebone R, 2005, Sinha P, 2008 and Mitchell E, 2010).